 Minnesota Transportation Museum

 What it is: I love this museum for letting the kids explore.
 I can grab a cup of coffee and find a strategic place to sit and remind them not to run, but otherwise, they spend their time going from train to train playing some elaborate make believe game.
 The museum set up just lends itself well to that type of play.
 For the smaller kids, there is a toy train area.
-The downside of this membership is the limited hours, but because it is so laid back, it would be easy for a family to make it a regular Saturday thing.
-Other things to note: If you only have 2 kids, 2 Supporting memberships may be a better choice.
+The downside of this membership is the limited hours and it is the same thing every visit so older kids get bored after several visits.
+We recommend this membership most for young families with two or fewer children and, rather than purchasing the family membership, purchase 2 Supporting memberships.

 Membership Cost: Supporting (Dual) :$40; Contributing (Family): $100.